• Skip to main content

 Many people swear by HLG grow lights.
 Most of their fixtures have all-white diodes.
 Two of their fixtures add in some deep red.

-They are much cheaper than Black Dog, but still cost quite a bit more than Chinese brands (HLG lights are made in China, but the company is American).
+They are much cheaper than Black Dog, but still cost quite a bit more than Chinese brands (HLG lights were once made in China, but they have since moved their manufacturing to Tennessee).
 Read my review of HLG grow lights.

 Mars Hydro’s newest lights also use all white diodes and some of their new fixtures also combine those with deep red diodes.
 They are very similar to HLG lights, but with a much lower cost.
 Read my review of the Mars TS and SP fixtures.